-Plumbing technologies are transforming the way plumbing services are performed.
-Over the past thirty to forty years, new innovations such as smart pipes let homeowners know if they have a water leak, tankless water heaters, trenchless sewer lines, hydro jetters, high tech video cameras and toilets with led lights.
-If you want to be successful in the new high technology world of plumbing, you’ll have to trade in your clipboard for a tablet.
-It doesn’t stop there; the latest technologies are transforming the way they do business.
+Plumbing technologies are transforming the way plumbing services get performed.
+At the same time, other new technologies are protecting homeowners from disaster.
+Over the past thirty to forty years, new innovations such as smart pipes let homeowners know if they have a water leak, tankless water heaters, trenchless sewer lines, hydro jetters, high-tech video cameras, and toilets with led lights.
+But, of course, if you want to succeed in the new high-tech world of plumbing, you’ll have to trade your clipboard for a tablet.
+But it doesn’t stop there; the latest technologies are transforming how plumbing companies do business.

 The Greatest Asset Is A Skilled Plumber

-Still, the greatest asset to any plumbing company is the skilled plumbing technician.
-With all the innovation, new technology and an industry that’s growing faster than we can keep up with, our professional plumbers are shrinking.
-The older generations are retiring from the trade, and very few are joining to replace them.
+Still, the skilled plumbing technician is the greatest asset to any plumbing company.
+Although with all the new plumbing innovations, the industry is still growing faster than we can keep up with, our professional plumbers are shrinking.
+The older generation of plumbers is retiring from the trade, and very few are replacing them.
 Annual growth from 2014 to 2019 is up 1.7%, and industry employment is up to 510,042.
-It was reported in 2012 that there were 386,900 plumbers and that the industry would grow by 21% from 2012 to 2022.
-That prediction seems to be right on track.
-For any person wanting to become a plumbing professional, this is a perfect time to start your career.
+It was reported in 2012 that there were 386,900 plumbers, and the industry would grow by 21% from 2012 to 2022.
+That prediction is right on track.
+For any person wanting to become a plumbing professional, this is the perfect time to start your career.

-Plumbing technology continues to grow even with new updated redesigned tools; for example, the plumber’s snake is now more potent with highly specialized bits for every type of clog.
+Plumbing technology continues to grow even with newly redesigned tools; for example, the plumber’s snake is now more potent, with highly specialized bits for every type of clog.
 Video camera technology is unthinkable compared to where it was just a few short years ago.
-Ultimately, the demand for efficiency will continue, and the plumbing industry will continue to develop new products, for more innovative ways of plumbing.
-Even still, the fact remains, nothing can replace a skilled plumber.
+Ultimately, the demand for efficiency will continue, and the plumbing industry will continue developing new products for more innovative plumbing.
+Even still, the fact remains nothing can replace a skilled plumber.
 Big B’s Plumbing #986152